Best Prescription Allergy Medications for Allergy Relief

 Antihistamines

-Antihistamines are arguably the most-prescribed form of allergy treatment.
-The reason being they have a direct effect on the symptoms.
+Antihistamines are arguably the most prescribed form of allergy treatment.
+The reason is because they have a direct effect on the symptoms.
 As the name suggests, antihistamines work by blocking histamine, a natural chemical the body produces during allergic reactions.

 In large quantities, histamine causes inflammation and other uncomfortable symptoms, such as sneezing, itching, runny nose, and nasal congestion.
 By blocking histamine, antihistamines can effectively reduce the discomfort associated with these reactions.